 As required by law, Cherry Creek School District carries Workers' Compensation insurance covering all employees of the District.
-Should an employee be injured while at work and the accident is within the scope and course of his/her employment, he/she is entitled to the benefits provided by the Workers' Compensation Law provided that such injury is reported to the employee's immediate supervisor as soon as practicable.
+Should an employee be injured while at work and the accident is within the scope and course of their employment, they is entitled to the benefits provided by the Workers' Compensation Law provided that such injury is reported to the employee's immediate supervisor as soon as practicable.